aveds/DH150-2020S/assignment01/README.md

 +The site checks with the user if they are sure they wish to leave the page.
 This prevents the user from losing any information they might not want tot delete.

--The site does not inform or ask the user if they are sure they wish to leave the site when clicking links that redirect to an external site.
+-The site does not inform or ask the user if they are sure they wish to leave the McLean High School website when clicking links that redirect to an external site.
 ##### Dolley Madison

 #### 6: Recognition rather than recall